OPINION: Reeves’ grave mistake in vaccine rollout - The Oxford Eagle

 On Wednesday, Reeves announced that Mississippi was “working ahead of schedule” in distributing vaccines.
 He even received the COVID-19 vaccine himself.

-What happened next became a huge problem that, as of Friday afternoon, the good governor has yet to apologize for.
+What happened next became a huge problem that, as of Saturday morning, the good governor has yet to apologize for.

 Opening vaccine sign-ups to those ages 18 to 64 with pre-existing conditions essentially threw the floodgates open in a way that negatively impacted all involved.